 Best for countryside charm: Langar Hall

-Twenty minutes east of Nottingham, a glorious lime tree-lined driveway leads up to the impressive Langar Hall.
-This apricot-washed 19th-century manor features carp ponds and wild flower gardens in its grounds and 13 rooms a traditional country house style – think floral wallpapers and antique furnishings.
-An excellent restaurant is defined by local produce that includes homegrown vegetables, Langar lamb from the surrounding fields and, come game season, fresh catches from the Vale of Belvoir.
+Twenty minutes east of Nottingham, a glorious, lime-tree-lined driveway leads up to the impressive Langar Hall.
+This apricot-washed, 19th-century manor features carp ponds and wildflower gardens in its grounds and 13 rooms in a traditional, country-house style – think floral wallpaper and antique furnishings.
+Its excellent restaurant is defined by local produce that includes homegrown vegetables, Langar lamb from the surrounding fields and, come game season, fresh catches from the Vale of Belvoir.
 A special mention goes to the Agnews chalet room, which – a short walk from the house through the gardens – lacks wi-fi, making it the perfect option for a digital detox.

 Rooms from £125

 Neighbourhood: City centre

 Sandwiched between Nottingham Castle and the austere, concrete office blocks that line Maid Marian Way, the four-star St James Hotel cuts a surprisingly sophisticated dash on Nottingham’s hotel scene.
 Located at the heart of the so-called Castle Zone, it’s well placed for getting acquainted with the city’s history, with Lord Byron’s former digs to the north and, to the south, Nottingham Castle and the self-proclaimed oldest pub in the UK, Ye Olde Trip to Jerusalem.
 The hotel’s bold decor pairs a red and purple palette with patterned wallpaper, which – while not for the faint-hearted – falls on the sophisticated side of eclectic.